The Ultimate Round The World Travel Packing List for Men. Are you ready to dress and travel like the Stylish Gentleman that you are?

 Normally, I always go for the most convenient option when it comes to toiletries with the exception of perfume since I’m a firm believer that every worldly gentleman should have his own signature smell.
 Mine is Carolina Herrera 212 VIP Men.
 What’s yours?

-Also, do not forget to bring all your essential travel accessories, whether it is an universal adapter, ear plugs, wine opener, hidden money belt or even an inflatable neck pillow that is easy to store away.
+Also, do not forget to bring all your essential travel accessories, whether it is a universal adapter, earplugs, wine opener, hidden money belt, or even an inflatable neck pillow that is easy to store away.
 The sky is the limit my wonder friends!
+Finally, check some of my best-hiking accessories here.

 Even if you’re not a professional photographer, I believe that it is quite important to have a photographic journal of your travels in case you hit your head while doing extreme sports and loose some of your memories (trust me, it has happened to me more than once!).